MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 If you are unable to resolve your deployment error, you can open a GitHub Issue.

-1. Open a [GitHub Issue](https://github.com/Azure/aks-engine/issues/new) in the AKS Engine repository.
+1. Open a [GitHub Issue](https://github.com/Azure/aks-engine/issues/new) in the AKS engine repository.
 2. Add a title using the following format: C`SE error: exit code <INSERT_YOUR_EXIT_CODE>`.
 3. Include the following information in the issue: